 As with many other health issues, prevention is better than cure for varicose veins.
 If you want to improve your circulation, consider adding more of these foods to your daily diet:

-- Fruits high in tannic acid but without anti-inflammatory or antioxidant qualities can help protect blood vessel walls from external pressures, reducing the potential for seepage.
+- Fruits rich in tannic acid but without anti-inflammatory or antioxidant qualities can help protect blood vessel walls from external pressures, reducing the potential for leakage.

-- Copper-rich foods help bone development, improve circulation, and maintain immune system balance.
+- Foods rich in copper help bone development, improve circulation and maintain the balance of the immune system.

-- Bioflavonoids are potent anti-inflammatories that alleviate varicose vein pain and swelling while fostering the growth of new cartilage inside the vein walls.
+- Bioflavonoids are powerful anti-inflammatories that relieve the pain and swelling of varicose veins, while encouraging the growth of new cartilage within the vein walls.
 Foods like berries, pomegranates, celery, parsley, herbs, grapes, citrus fruits, apples, beans, Brussels sprouts, etc., are rich in bioflavonoids.
-Increasing their intake can help if you suffer from varicose veins.
+Increasing your intake can help if you suffer from varicose veins.

 Exercises to Prevent/Improve Varicose Veins